 Change in Your Circumstances?

-If we, the council, help you with your rent and/or council tax you are legally bound to advise us if any of your circumstances change.
+If you are receiving help with your rent and/or council tax you are legally bound to advise the benefit team at the Council if any of your circumstances change.

 Changes you must tell us about

 - Any of your children leave school or leave home

 - anyone moves into or out of your home (including subtenants and boarders)

 - your income or the income of anyone living with you, including benefits, changes

 - your capital, savings or investments change or the capital, savings and investments of anyone living with you